open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

 4. Ensure firewalls are set to allow connections to the ports

-Running easyRTC Server From Console
+Running EasyRTC Server From Console
 -----------------------------------

 Running the server from the console may be the best approach for development.
 It allows easy access to console messages which can alert you to problems and status.